fdeross/Help-Docs/Introduction to Frosting/Getting Started/Open a Frosting shop.md

 <dt>1</dt>
 <dd>Consult a qualified professional on the legality of selling baked goods online in your city and state.</dd>
 <dt>2</dt>
-<dd>Read and think over the *Questions to ask yourself* document.
+<dd>Read and think over the *What questions should I consider before opening a Frosting shop?* document.
 Having answers to these questions will make the entire process of opening and operating your store much easier.</dd>
 </dl>

 <section class="callout-yellow">